microsoft/VirtualClient/website/docs/developing/vc-extension.md

   Note that in this scenario, we are executing the debugging scenario from Visual Studio in the extensions project.
 It is a good idea (for consistency) to reference a
   "just-built" version of the Virtual Client runtime executable in many cases.
 This is typically done by cloning the Virtual Client platform repo, building it and referencing the
   VirtualClient.exe from the built output location (e.g. /\{repoDir\}/out/bin/Debug/x64/VirtualClient.Main/net6.0/VirtualClient.exe).
-See the repo general [README](../../README.md) for guidance on building the platform/core repo.